Overview

 Azathioprine is a medicine that helps to treat this condition.
 It suppresses the body’s immune system to treat inflammation.

-Azathioprine acts slowly so it may be up to 3 months before its benefits are seen.
+Azathioprine acts slowly, so it can be up to 3 months before any benefits are seen.

 Before you start the medicine

-You will need a few blood tests to make sure it's safe for you to start taking the medicine.
+You will need some blood tests to make sure it's safe for you to start taking the medicine.
 These may include tests to check:

 - your blood count